theupdateframework/taps/tap4.md

 This TAP is a guideline on how to search multiple repositories for particular targets.
 It discusses how multiple repositories with separate roots of trust can be required to sign off on the same target(s), effectively creating an AND relation.
-In other words, this TAP demonstrates how to _map_ target names to repositories in a manner similar to how targets with specific names can be delegated to different roles.
-Like delegations, the repository entries can be ordered, be a "terminating" repository that instructs clients to halt the search, etc.
+In other words, this TAP demonstrates how to map target names to repositories in a manner similar to how targets with specific names can be delegated to different roles.
+Like delegations, the repository entries can be ordered, and be a "terminating" repository that instructs clients to halt the search if an entrusted target is not available on its repository.

-This TAP allows users to say that a target with a specific type of name (such as ```django*``` or ```*.tar.gz```) may be found on a specific repository.
+This TAP shows how a target with a specific type of name (such as ```django*``` or ```*.tar.gz```) may be found on a specific repository.
 Each repository has its own root of trust (Root role, etc.) so a compromise of one repository does not impact other repositories.

 # Motivation